Network Monitoring Software covers a surprisingly wide gambit of software and functionality.

 It is similar to some other offerings in that it is immensely flexible – Nagios can track, monitor, and follow trends of almost any data that can be gathered from a network environment, and it's that same flexibility and wide-open capabilities that are both its strength and it's main drawback.

 A powerful piece of monitoring software that is not for the faint of heart.
 If nagios doesn't fit the bill, check out the best nagios alternatives for other options.
 Available For RHEL, CentOS and Nagios for Windows using VMWare or Virtual PC virtual machines.

 Icinga is a program that gives some of the others, Zabbix especially, a run for its money but falters when it comes to intuitive setup and configuration.
-Icinga requires a good wealth of knowledge to know how to get it setup just right, but once you do it's among the Best open source NMS on the market.
+Icinga requires a good wealth of knowledge to know how to get it setup just right, but once you do it's among the Best open-source NMS on the market.